devhawala/dwarf/readme.md

 as the Java key name (`VK_`...)
 _optional, default_: 0x00000011 (VK_CONTROL)

+- `resetKeysOnFocusLost`
+if `true` the keyboard state will be reset to "no keys pressed" when Dwarf loses the input focus; when `false` the keyboard will not be reset.
+Resetting all keys to "up" is useful when changing the current window with Alt-TAB, as the Alt-key is a special key on a Xerox keyboard.
+_optional, default_: `true`

 - `processorId`
 the processor or machine id for the Dwarf machine (or MAC address in todays wording)
 _optional, default_: `00-1D-BA-AE-04-C3`